 - Preparation of an audit report detailing compliance with the BCA;

-Obtain sample of sarking and insulation behind any ACP
+- Obtain a sample of sarking and insulation behind any ACP;

-Report risk exposures that exist in the respect of ;
+Report risk exposures that exist in respect of:

-Identify the fire protection and suppression systems provided to the building including combined hydrant and sprinklers, existence of balcony sprinklers.
+- Identify the fire protection and suppression systems provided to the building, including combined hydrant and sprinklers, the existence of balcony sprinklers;

-- Organise the testing of the wall cladding to clearly identify the composition and combustibility of the cladding material.
-Note that the testing must be carried out by a Registered Testing Authority i.e. NATA-accredited laboratory;
+- Organise the testing of the wall cladding to identify the composition and combustibility of the cladding material.
+Note that the testing must be carried out by a Registered Testing Authority, i.e. NATA-accredited laboratory;

 - Engage a fire safety engineer to work in conjunction with the Hendry Group to assess the fire safety risk posed by the cladding material;